 How do you pick the “perfect” pineapple, you might ask?
 The most important factor we look at is the color.
 Some pineapples tout being “ripe yet green in color”, I just have not found that to be the case most of the time.
 The one in my picture was PERFECT!
 I was able to squeeze it and feel it give way a bit, able to smell it and actually smell pineapple, and the golden color was striking.

-Hubby found this method of scoring the pineapple so he is staring in my descriptions today.
+Hubby found this method of scoring the pineapple so he is starring in my descriptions today.
 He started by cutting off the top and the bottom of the pineapple.
 He used a long serrated knife so that he could take LONG strokes with it.
+Rolling the pineapple as far as possible.

 Then if you will notice his knife is traveling “around” the pineapple at a diagonal…around and down and around and down following the “lines” of the sections.
 Then flipping the pineapple over and going the other direction over and over and over too….until there are crisscrossed knife marks scoring the entire fruit.
 This step takes less than 5 minutes.